cmheazel/ets-gimi-testng/src/site/markdown/index.md

-# Test Suite Archetype - TestNG Framework
+# GIMI Exectuable Test Suite

 ## Purpose
 This Maven archetype serves as a template for creating a new executable test